 How to Make Greek Chickpea Soup

-Step One: Prep your vegetables: chop to carrots, celery, and leeks.
+Step One: Prep your vegetables: chop to carrots, celery, and leeks (white and light green parts only).
 Clean the leeks very well under running water to ensure no sand or grit gets into your soup.
 Mince your garlic.

 Step Two Place a medium to large pot over medium heat.
 Add the olive oil.
-Sweat the carrot, celery, and leek until they are softened and the leek is lightly browned.
+Sweat the carrot, celery, and leek until they are softened.

 Step Three Add the garlic and cook for another minute or so.